DoZhangQiang/DoZhangQiang.github.io/index.md

 My expertise lies in architectures such as Sunway, X86, and CUDA programming.

 I hope to continue working on porting and researching high-performance computing applications during my master's studies.

+You can get an two-page version of my CV writed in Chinese [here](docs/CV.pdf).

 ## News